- This page is specially designed to assist foreign nationals driving in the U.S.

 - Student ID and proof of enrollment (recent acceptance letter or official transcript).

 - Social Security Card (if you have one).
-If you are not eligible for a Social Security card, you must get a letter from the Social Security office stating your ineligibility.
+If you are not eligible for a Social Security card, you must complete the DMV’s Affidavit of No Social Security form.

 According to the NJ MVC, a road test waiver cannot be guaranteed when a license from another country is presented to the NJMVC to transfer.